ISO 27001 Competence

 - Interviews with employees at different levels, review of communication materials related to training and development, analysis of employee engagement in learning activities, examination of reward and recognition programs related to skills development.

-How to pass an audit of ISO 27001 Clause 7.2
+How to pass the ISO 27001 Clause 7.2 audit

 To pass an audit of ISO 27001 Clause 7.2 Competence you are going to